thoughtbot/flightdeck/aws/developer-role-bindings/README.md

 # Developer Service Account

-This module creates a [Kubernetes service account] which can be used by developers to debug Flightdeck applications.
+This module creates [Kubernetes role bindings] which can be used by developers to debug Flightdeck applications.
 It provides read access to most Kubernetes resources within the namespace, including the CRDs declared by Flightdeck.